Editor’s Note: Updated November 2018.

 I’m guessing the supplies cost around $25, and of course being the great son I am, I wanted to pay her back.
 I needed to start making a return on investment (ROI) not only so I could pay my mom back, but so I could make money for myself and blow it on video games and pogs (remember pogs?).

-Fast forward 19 years and, as a Director at Brafton, I’m faced with very similar challenges.
+Fast forward 19 years and, as a Director of Content Strategy at Brafton, I’m faced with very similar challenges.

 Our clients have various goals, but a large percentage come to Brafton with the expectation that we are going to make their companies more money, plain and simple.
 KPIs like Cost-Per-Lead (CPL) and Cost-Per-Sale (CPS) are the most effective ways to show this type of ROI to our clients, and as digital marketers it’s our responsibility to cut through the noise and show them our work is paying off.

-Cost-Per-Lead is the amount of money spent in order to generate a qualified lead.
+Cost Per Lead is the amount of money spent on campaigns in order to generate a qualified lead.
 Whether it’s a marketing-qualified lead (MQL) or sales-qualified lead (SQL), it’s the amount of money you had to spend to initiate a conversation with a prospect.

 Measuring CPL takes the intangibles out of the equation.
-Instead of measuring “vanity metric” like keyword rankings and organic search traffic, you are forced to measure dollars in versus dollars out.
-Based on that information, you can make informed decisions about your strategy and its effectiveness.
+Instead of measuring “vanity metrics” like keyword rankings and organic search traffic, you are forced to measure dollars in versus dollars out.
+Based on that information, you can make informed decisions about your inbound marketing strategy and its effectiveness.

 Cost-Per-Sale is the amount of money you spent that resulted in the business actually generating revenue.
 This type of KPI is more easily measured when working with e-commerce or paid search initiatives, but it’s often the most compelling type of metric you can offer when it comes to measuring ROI.